MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 > [!NOTE]
 > Initial sync of items from [!INCLUDE[prod_short](../includes/prod_short.md)] to Shopify doesn't consider **Sync Item** and **Can Update Shopify Products** settings.

+### Adding item as variant to Shopify products

+If your products in Shopify have variants, but the list of items is flat on the [!INCLUDE [prod_short](../includes/prod_short.md)] side you can use the **Add item as Variant** action on the **Variants** FastTab of the **Shopify Products** page.

+Items are added as Shopify variants under the existing product option.
+For example, color, material, or title, if the product only had the default variant.
+If the Shopify product has more than one option, you can't add the item as a Shopify variant.

+> [!NOTE]
+> You can add item as variants if it has its own item variants, however, only the item itself is added, and not item variants.
+> You can't add an item as variant if the **UOM as Variant** toggle is turned on on the **Shopify Shop Card** page.
+>
+> Shopify always creates a variant, even if you haven’t defined any.
+This variant is called **Default title**.
+When you add more variants via Shopify Admin, this technical variant entry is deleted.
+The Shopify connector runs similar logic.
+When the first item is added to Shopify as a product, the Default title variant is added to Shopify and to Business Central.
+When you run the **Add Item as Shopify Variants** action, the selected item is added as a variant and the default variant is deleted in both Shopify and [!INCLUDE [prod_short](../includes/prod_short.md)].
+>
+> When it adds an item as a variant, the connector doesn’t search by SKU or barcode.

 ### Sync products from Shopify to Business Central